nemavasi/oberonc/sub/compiler/README.md

 You can build the compiler on Linux or Windows, you need a JDK >= 1.8 installed, with java and javac in the environment path.

-First of all, you need to set the OBERON_BIN environmental variable to the `bin` folder of the repository, for example on Linux `export OBERON_BIN=~/projects/oberonc/bin` or `set OBERON_BIN=C:\oberonc\bin` on Windows.
+First of all, you need to set the OBERON_BIN environmental variable to the `compiler` folder of the repository, for example on Linux `export OBERON_BIN=/media/nemavasi/home2/nemavasi/oberonc/sub/compiler/bin` or `set OBERON_BIN=C:\oberonc\sub\compiler\bin` on Windows.
 Because you need an Oberon compiler to compile the sources in `src`, I have added to the repository the binaries of the compiler to perform the bootstrapping.

 By typing `make build` on the shell, the compiler will compile itself and write the files in the `out` folder.
-The `make bootstrap` command is equivalent to `make build`, but it overwrites the files in the `bin` folder.
+The `make bootstrap` command is equivalent to `make build`, but it overwrites the files in the `compiler` folder.

 ## How to run the tests

-One typical test is to make sure that, by compiling the compiler, we get the same (bit by bit) class files originally included in the `bin` folder.
+One typical test is to make sure that, by compiling the compiler, we get the same (bit by bit) class files originally included in the `compiler` folder.
 To run this test simply type `make bootstrapTest` (available only on Linux).
-This will compile the sources into the `bootstrapOut` folder and compare these resulting class files with the ones in `bin`.
+This will compile the sources into the `bootstrapOut` folder and compare these resulting class files with the ones in `compiler`.
 If something goes wrong `sha1sums` will complain.

 To run the tests included in the `tests` folder, type `make test`.
 The output